diffblue/gitlab/doc/development/json.md

 should be entirely identical in its response.

 The difference being that by sending all JSON handling through `Gitlab::Json` we can change the gem being used in the background.
-Currently, we use `oj` instead of the `json` gem, which uses C extensions and is therefore notably faster.
+We use `oj` instead of the `json` gem, which uses C extensions and is therefore notably faster.

-This class came into existence because, due to the age of the GitLab application, it was proving impossible to just replace the `json` gem with `oj` by default due to the number of tests that have exact expectations of the responses, and there is a subtle variance between different JSON processors, particularly around formatting.
-The `Gitlab::Json` class takes this into account and can vary the adapter based on the use-case, as well as account for outdated expectations of formatting.
+This class came into existence because, due to the age of the GitLab application, it was proving impossible to just replace the `json` gem with `oj` by default because:

+- The number of tests with exact expectations of the responses.
+- The subtle variances between different JSON processors, particularly around formatting.

+The `Gitlab::Json` class takes this into account and can vary the adapter based on the use case, and account for outdated formatting expectations.

 ## `Gitlab::Json::PrecompiledJson`

-This class is used by our hooks into the Grape framework to ensure that JSON that has already been generated is not then run through JSON generation a second time when returning the response.
+This class is used by our hooks into the Grape framework to ensure that already-generated JSON is not then run through JSON generation a second time when returning the response.

 ## `Gitlab::Json::LimitedEncoder`

 This class can be used to generate JSON but fail with an error if the resulting JSON would be too large.
-The default limit for the `.encode` method is 25MB but this can be customised when using the method.
+The default limit for the `.encode` method is 25 MB, but this can be customized when using the method.